walter-elizabeth/walter-elizabeth/README.md

 I am a recent graduate and data analyst who is passionate about using data to solve complex problems and make a positive impact through my work.

-This github is a collection of projects I did at Michigan State University while completing my minor in Quantitative Data Analytics and independent projects I did as part of my professional development.
+Here you will find a collection of projects I did at Michigan State University while completing my minor in Quantitative Data Analytics and independent projects I did as part of my professional development.

 <!--
 **walter-elizabeth/walter-elizabeth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.